advancedtelematic/ota-community-edition/README.md

 * `Unable to connect to the server: dial tcp 192.168.99.100:8443: getsockopt: operation timed out`
 * `Error initializing Vault: Put http://127.0.0.1:8200/v1/sys/init: dial tcp 127.0.0.1:8200: getsockopt: connection refused`
 * `ERROR 2002 (HY000): Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)`

+## License

+This code is licensed under the [Mozilla Public License 2.0](LICENSE), a copy of which can be found in this repository.
+All code is copyright [ATS Advanced Telematic Systems GmbH](https://www.advancedtelematic.com), 2016-2018.